falcon-computing/genome-release/docs/README.md

 SampleA,SampleA_1.fastq.gz,SampleA_2.fastq.gz,SampleA,Illumina,ABC
 SampleB,SampleB_1.fastq.gz,SampleB_2.fastq.gz,SampleB,Illumina,ABC
 ```
 The header describes the order of the input data as follows: Sample Name or ID, Read 1 FASTQ filename path, Read 2 filename path, Read Group Name, Platform which the sample was sequenced, and Library ID.
 Note that a sample may have more than 1 pair of FASTQ files.
-Using the Sample Sheet feature, the fcs-genome align will merge all the outputs generated from that sample.
+Using the Sample Sheet feature, the fcs-genome align will merge all the outputs generated from that sample, and save the BAM file in a folder with the sample name.
 By default, duplicate reads will be marked in the output BAM file unless the --align-only option is set.

 #### Known Limitations
 1. `fcs-genome align` can only produce sorted BAM file, or mark duplicate BAM.
-For mark duplicate BAMs, duplications cannot be removed.
+For mark duplicate BAMs, duplications cannot be removed at this moment.
 To remove duplications, 3rd party tools such as `samtools` can be used.
 2. Apart from the listed options, no other options in the original `samtools` and `picard` are supported.

 ### `fcs-genome bqsr` Options